essam-shahid/Essam_Shahid_Bhatti/README.md

 | 2020-01-01 |     1000 |     1250 | 950     | 1125  |     750 |   825 |        250 |       500 |
 |        ... |      ... |      ... |         |       |     ... |   ... |        ... |       ... |

+Solution:

+	Daily_stats table was created at the start.
+We know,the event_types and how we can calculate the required stats.
+We already extracted date in the above steps, we would just count on each event_date.
+Since we removed all the duplicates above, there would not be any over reporting.

+	- `visitors`: Number of different users that have visited the store:
+				  Since we need to find all the "different" users that visited the store, we would count the "distinct" users ids which visited the store.

+	- `sessions`: Number of different user sessions for the users that have visited the store.
+				  Count the Distinct sessions of a particular user every day would give Sessions

+	- `viewers`: Number of different users that have viewed at least one item.
+				  Count the distinct user_id who have viewed any product.
+We use case statement to assign NULLs to any other event type, then count the user_ids to find the different users who have viewed atleast one item.

+	- `views`: Total number of products viewed.
+				 Assign NULLS to all other event_types and count the distinct product_ids which were viewed to give total views.

+	- `leaders`: Number of different users that have added at least one item to the cart.
+				 The event_type 'cart' gives items added to cart and we find distinct users who added atleast one item in their cart.

+	- `leads`: Total number of products added to the cart.
+				Assign NULLS to all other event_types and count the distinct product_ids which were viewed to give total leads.

+	- `purchasers`: Number of different users that have purchased at least one item.
+				Assign NULLS to all other event_types and count the distinct user_ids who purchased one time to give different purchasers.

+	- `purchases`: Total number of products purchased.
+				Assign NULLS to all other event_types and count the distinct product_ids which have been purchased one time to give Total purchasers.

+	***We have included the NOT Exists clause so there are no duplicates in the final table if job is executed more than once with the same data.***

 ### Task 5: Daily conversion funnel

 Building up on top of the previous insight, now we want you to calculate the daily conversion funnel.
 For that we want to know the ratio of users that make it from one step to the next of the journey.